SWE-OutOfBounds/clock-captcha/README.md

   }

 ```
 In this example ``_ccService`` has a function ``validate(token: string, input: string)`` that asks the backend if the user input is a solution of the captcha.
-If the result is okay, the back end return a onetime token that can be used by ``signup`` function of another dedicated angular service, as ``security pass`` to perform the signup.
+If the result is okay, the back end return a onetime token that can be used by ``signUp`` function of another dedicated angular service, as ``security pass`` to perform the signUp.

 ### BACK-END